![]() 300 dpi JPEG |

 Download here an arrangement of an organ tune composed by Karlmann Kolb (1703-1765) as MIDI-file and picture (PNG):

-treble: 8′ or 8′+4′; bass: sounds in the great octave, as piano as possible
+Proposal for registration: treble: 8′ or 8′+4′; bass: sounds in great octave, as piano as possible

-Comment: A transposition was required because the range of the scale of the key-note-basses and the third-basses includes only C-B. The 5th
+Comment: A transposition was required because range of scale of key-note-basses and third-basses includes only C–B. 5th

-note in the bass part would tilt into the lower octave in the original scale.
-This can't accept here because the bass part introduces the
+note in bass part would tilt into lower octave in original scale.
+This can't accept here because bass part introduces

-subject (dux) of the fugue.
-I've signed the bass part as well with the symbols that are normally used for
+subject (dux) of fugue.
+Bass part is signed as well with symbols that are normally used for

-the accordion to explain the use of the key-note-basses and the third-basses.
+accordion to explain use of key-note-basses and third-basses.

-To vary the playing gracefully the treble should contain at least three ranks at 16′+8′+8°
+To vary playing gracefully treble should contain at least three ranks at 16′+8′+8°

 registrations: